jjzhang166/headunit/README.md

 After completing the above steps you should be able to build the code with QT Creator an run it.
 If you have any problem, then reach out to me on XDA Developers (http://forum.xda-developers.com/member.php?u=6642908).

-The code here is formatted with QT's Clang Code Model plugin, so please respect that :)
+The code here is formatted with QT's clang-format, using the LLVM format, so please respect that :)